nzaker/ATOMAP/doc/index.rst

 The source code is found in the `GitLab repository <https://gitlab.com/atomap/atomap/tree/master/>`_.

+Atomap is under development and is in alpha, so bugs and errors can be expected.
-Report bugs and request features on the `issue tracker <https://gitlab.com/atomap/atomap/issues>`_.
+Bug reports and feature requests are welcome on the `issue tracker <https://gitlab.com/atomap/atomap/issues>`_.

+Atomap is available under the GNU GPL v3 license.

 Contents on this webpage
 ------------------------